 6 Great Ways to Motivate a Remote Team

-Wind back the clock 6months (if only) and the attitude towards working from home would be totally different to what it is today, but why?
-Until recently, the question of whether staff should be allowed to work from home has been seen as an evil distraction for some businesses.
+Wind back the clock and the attitude towards working from home would be totally different to what it is today, but why?
+Until recently, and the spread of Covid-19, the question of whether staff should be allowed to work from home has been seen as an evil distraction for some businesses.
 In fact, it’s a question some have tried to ignore for many years.
 Other, more pro-active organisations, are already enjoying the benefits (and reduction in fixed costs) of having a highly productive remote workforce working from home.

-Whether your company has been effectively forced online, or you’ve been practising remote working for a while, these 6 great ways to motivate a remote team will come in useful.
+Whether your company has been effectively forced online, or you’ve been practising remote working for a while, these 6 great ways to motivate a remote team will transform productivity.

 It can be a simple WhatsApp message or short video call via Skype or Zoom – daily communication is useful to motivate a remote team.
 The communication can be one-or-one or as a team.
 What’s important is the regular contact that reminds team members that they are part of a unit and a vision that remains, even though they are not sat in the same office as one another.
 This shouldn’t be used (or misunderstood by the rest of the team) as checking up on the team.

 Tip: Keep daily catch ups short and sweet

 Project management tools such as Asana are a great way to keep a remote team informed and motivated to complete their daily tasks.
 It enables individual members of the team to focus on their own responsibilities, while seeing the progress made on overall objectives.
 There’s some amazing project management software and tools available, many of which provide free trials or complimentary access to small teams.
 Ensure the team receives the necessary information to enable them to use the tools effectively whilst working from home.

 Tip: Pick the right tools and ensure each member of the team knows how they work